-The oceans are very sparsely sampled in space and time, yet many fundamental questions of both scientific and practical importance depend on understanding change and variability at time-scales from days to decades, and from local to regional to global scales.
+Our vast One Ocean is very sparsely sampled in space and time, yet many fundamental questions of both scientific and practical importance depend on understanding change and variability, at time-scales from days to decades and from local to regional to global scales.

 This is where NOC creates impact.
 We have world-leading programmes of long-term, global-scale Ocean observations.

 We combine measurements from a range of platforms and techniques to build a complete picture of the complex nature of our ocean.
 We observe the surface Ocean from satellites, which give very good spatial coverage with a few days between satellite passes.
 Instruments moored to the sea-floor, or at coastal sites, give us very detailed information about changes over time at a few, carefully-chosen locations in the Ocean.
 Research vessels, and surface and underwater robots (gliders and other autonomous vehicles) are used to carry out detailed surveys.
 Drifting buoys (that drift close to the sea surface) and floats (that float around at around 2,000m depth), along with opportunistic use of commercial ships, help us measure the rest of the Ocean.